adarshrnath04/SaurathHotelBooking/README.md

 After downloaded,extract the Zip file.
 Then Copy the Subfolder of Saurath HotelBooking and paste it in main drive or anyplace like documents or downloads.
+Open XAMPP and Start MySql and Apache Server.
+In MySql go to Admin. and **create Database Hotel_Booking3.**
+In top SQL Tab will visible click on that and Paste the Everything.sql contents.
+After Paste and run.
+It will show the Table of **Users, Hotels, Rooms, Bookings.**

 Go to VS Code, Select File tab and Open Folder.Open Saurath HotelBooking.Then go to terminal and split terminal .
         On both terminal >>> cd SaurathHotelBooking.